-Do you love your name?
-Sure, because it’s the name you’ve heard your whole life.
-But how many other people love your name as much as you do?
+Have you ever wondered how many other people share your name?
 This website tells you how many people have the same first name as you, and the same last name — and then it guesses how many of those people have both.
-So a guy named Wilburton McGillididdle can find out if there might other Wilburton McGillididdles out there.
-Some names (like Wilburton) might show only 5 or 10 other people, or even 0.
-But if you have a first name like Matt or a last name like Smith, there might be a lot of them.
+So someone named Wilburton McGillididdle can find out if there are other Wilburton McGillididdles.
+Some names might show only 5 or 10 people, or even 0.
+But if you have a first name like Matt or a last name like Rodriguez, there could be a lot.
 Find a grown-up to search your name with you, and find out whether you’re the only one!

 Wee ones: How many letters are in your first name?
 Spell it out together and count!